 This barn door is absolutely stunning!
 It’s like a piece of art that moves.
 BUT it breaks a few rules.
 Can you tell what they are?

 Via Houzz – Weaver Custom Homes

-The above french doors do fit into the wall space allocated but look squished.
-Another type of door like french doors might have been more suitable here.
+The above barn doors do fit into the wall space allocated but they look squished.
+They are smack against the walls.
+Barn doors are not only to be functional, they meant to add a decorative look to the room.
+Another type of door like french doors might have been more suitable here for this compact space.

 Traditional Barn Door

 This barn door left, is your stereotypical barn door covering a pantry.
 Perfect for a country home, farmhouse, or a cottage.
 They’re not suitable for city or suburban homes.
 They look out of place.